LukeShortCloud/rootpages/src/openstack.rst

 Stop the services on the compute container and then use the ``openstack-ansible-ops`` project's Playbook ``remote_compute_node.yml`` to fully it.
-Be sure to also remove the host from the ``/etc/openstack_deploy/openstack_user_config.yml`` configuration when done.
+The host must also be removed from the ``/etc/openstack_deploy/openstack_user_config.yml`` configuration when done.